EthenThinkful/poke-booklets/README.md

 # PokemonAPIject
 My first Pokemon app (Just for fun!).
 Still developing ideas for it but mainly just working on this to work with the PokeAPI!

-This project uses: Vite, React, NPM, Draggable, react-zoom-pan-pinch, Tailwind CSS, & Axios.
+This project uses: Vite, React, NPM, Draggable, Tailwind CSS, Axios, & the Pokemon TCG API SDK.

 Demo: https://candid-tiramisu-895796.netlify.app/